pjbartlein/REarthSysSci/intro.md

 and some more text, possibly <em>decorated</em> or <strong>otherwise formatted</strong>.
 <hr>

-See the `Markdown & RMarkdown` task for some basic information and resources on Markdown and RMarkdown
+Although the syntax of Markdown is relatively simple, complex documents can be generated using conversion tools like Pandoc.

-Although the syntax of Markdown is relatively simple, complex documents can be generated using conversion tools like Pandoc. (see the `Markdown & RMarkdown` task).
+See the **Markdown & RMarkdown** task for some basic information and resources on Markdown and RMarkdown

 ## Other useful utilities and apps ##